keptn-sandbox/jenkins-service/README.md

 # Jenkins Service for Keptn
 This is a Sandbox Keptn Service integrating [Jenkins](https://jenkins.io/).
-This service allows you to have Keptn trigger any Jenkins pipeline (parameterized or not) for tasks such as deployment, testing or promotion of artifacts.
-This keptn service will also wait until the Jenkins pipeline is done executing and report back the status to Keptn to continue the Keptn pipeline orchestration!
+This service allows you to have Keptn trigger any Jenkins job (parameterized or not) for tasks such as deployment, testing or promotion of artifacts.
+This keptn service will also wait until the Jenkins job is done executing and can send a Keptn event based on the outcome of that Jenkins job run in order to continue the Keptn pipeline orchestration!

 **ATTENTION: THIS REPO IS CURRENTLY UNDER DEVELOPMENT.
 Expecting a first version soon!**